BenBowers/MWAtdr/README.md

 ## Building and Running for Use on Personal Machine

+NOTE: the application is designed to run on Garrawarla, and your personal machine may not be powerful enough to feasibly run the `main` target.
+For 24 frequency channels and 256 antenna inputs, we found `main` requires approximately 8GB of memory per process, and running with a few processes will take on the order of a few hours to complete.
+It is possible to manually specify the number of processes to `mpirun` in `entrypoint.sh`, but there will still be a tradeoff between memory usage and run time.

-The instruction here are for building and running the main application for use on your personal, standard computer.
+The instructions here are for building and running the main application for use on your personal, standard computer.
 This may be useful for testing purposes.

 First, build the `main` target with Docker, using the provided script: